Corset Training How To: Breaking In Your Corset Trainer

 This is your quick guide to getting started with corset training.
 If you’re just about to get started with your own waist reduction you should take the time to properly break in your corset.
 Here I give a simple method that is the bare minimum you should do to benefit from this process and then in the Advanced section I have a program sheet for you to print and record your progress on.
 Whatever way you choose to break in your corset trainer, don’t jumping straight into an 8 hour stint in a new corset!
-For more information and advice, start on the main Corset Training page.
+For more information and advice, start on the Corset Training Waist Corset Care Page.
 Also make sure you know how to Lace a Corset Training Corset properly.

 Corset Seasoning – Simple Method